-- Double-walled petroleum storage tank systems statewide are nearly 20 years old. - Historical inspection records show that as tank systems age, equipment failures and maintenance issues occur more frequently.
-These issues are only discovered by regular site inspections. - Reduced inspection frequencies has decreased compliance rates and increased the chances for petroleum discharges as equipment failures and maintenance issues persist for longer periods before being discovered by inspectors.
+• Double-walled petroleum storage tank systems statewide are nearly 20 years old.

+• Historical inspection records show that as tank systems age, equipment failures and maintenance issues occur more frequently.
+These issues are only discovered by regular site inspections.

+• Reduced inspection frequencies has decreased compliance rates and increased the chances for petroleum discharges as equipment failures and maintenance issues persist for longer periods before being discovered by inspectors.

-Recommendation: SUPPORT funding the Petroleum Storage Tank Compliance Verification Program at the local program level and maintain the current \$5,900,000 budget level resulting in approximately 43% of the facilities being inspected annually.
-Preferably, restore funding to the FY 2010-11 level of \$10,000,000 so all of the facilities can be inspected annually.
+Recommendation: Palm Beach County SUPPORTS full funding for the Petroleum Storage Tank Compliance Verification Program at the local program level so all local facilities can be inspected annually.
 The Storage Tank Compliance Program provides the first line of defense for protecting the State's drinking water supplies and early detection of leaks prevents costly clean-up efforts by the property owner.